Pac-Man World 2: Reception

-Next Generation ranked it as the fifty-sixth highest-selling game launched for the PlayStation 2, Xbox or GameCube between January, 2000 and July, 2006 in that country.
+Next Generation ranked it as the 56th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined sales of Pac-Man World games released in the 2000s reached 1.8 million units in the United States by July 2006.

 The GameCube version of Pac-Man World 2 has an average score of 73.83% on GameRankings.
 The PlayStation 2 and Xbox versions each have an average score of 68.18% and 67.69% respectively.
-The Game Boy Advance version have a score of 41.67%.
+The Game Boy Advance version has a score of 41.67%.
 The GameCube version became a Player's Choice title, the PlayStation 2 version became a Greatest Hits title and the Xbox version became a Platinum Hits title.
-The game also has a score of eight on GameSpot for the PS2 version, a 7.9 for the Gamecube version, and a 7.5 for the Xbox version.
+The game also has a score of eight on GameSpot for the PS2 version, a 7.9 for the GameCube version, and a 7.5 for the Xbox version.
 The game's camera system received criticism, but the musical score was praised.
 NGC Magazine gave the game 70% rating giving praise to the level and boss designs although criticizing the poor camera system and the gameplay being similar to the Mario games.
 Pac-Man World 2 was nominated for GameSpot's annual "Best Platformer on Xbox" award, which went to Jet Set Radio Future.

-The Player's Choice edition of the GameCube version included Pac-Man Vs. as a bonus pack-in in North America.
-Also for North America in 2008, Pac-Man World 2, along with Pac-Man World 3 and Pac-Man World Rally, were included in a 3-pack called the Pac-Man Power Pack for the PlayStation 2.
+Remake

+A remake of Pac-Man World 2, titled Pac-Man World 2 Re-Pac, was announced during a Nintendo Direct in July 2025.
+The remake was developed by Now Production, who also developed Pac-Man World Re-Pac (2022), and similarly remakes the game from the ground up with multiple changes.